-- Unrealistic Social Media Portrayals May Contribute to Body Dissatisfaction - Instagramming for Change: An Interview with Megan of Body Positive Panda - 5 Inspirational Challenges That Will Actually Make You Feel Good About Yourself
+- Unrealistic Social Media Portrayals May Contribute to Body Dissatisfaction - 5 Inspirational Challenges That Will Actually Make You Feel Good About Yourself

 BODY ACCEPTANCE FOLLOW UP (T/F)

 Read the following questions to help measure how accepting you are with your body and of yourself.
 Write true (T) if you agree with the statement and false (F) if the statement doesn't currently ring true for you.
 We hope you have noticed an improvement in the way you perceive your body and answered true more frequently than the first time you filled out this checklist on page 6.
 Body acceptance is journey, and we encourage you to continue to challenging yourself and your body image concerns.